 I have paid for Pro subscriptions to a few things, but the total cost of doing one report is probably only around £20-30 (plus my time, but hey, you’re an entrepreneur, your time is essentially free until your business can afford for it to be otherwise).
 So, yes, I want to build something wonderful, but I don’t need to have all the tech in place to get started, and it’s likely that by hacking together some tools and just getting the product my customer wants, I’ll learn about what is really worth spending money developing and what might be a really cool feature – that nobody actually wants…

 In my experience, people decide to start their own businesses because they long for freedom and independence.
 This is great, and you will definitely have plenty of that, but don’t take it to extremes and be afraid to ask for help.
 You can’t know everything, and there are experts who can save you time and money.
 I am terrible at social media, but there are people out there to whom it’s second nature and who can do some stuff for me much more quickly and effectively than I could.
 But don’t take advantage – these are skills they could charge for, so think about how you could help them with their projects or objectives.
-Even something as simple as sharing a link to their website on your

 Twitter feed shows that you aren’t just taking their knowledge and giving nothing back.
 It’s also worth remembering that as a species we are hard-wired for stories, so people do really enjoy hearing a startup founder’s story.
 I’ve been blown away by how generous and helpful people will be once they know a bit about what you’re doing and – critically – why.
 So own your story, be honest about the help that you need, and always, always, have an ask.
 If someone offers their help find a way to accept the offer, even if you’re not sure if you need it at that moment.
 You may well do in the future, and these early supporters might well become your most loyal customers or evangelists.